blend/angular-dataform/README.md

 $ grunt watch
 ```

+To view the demo page, open up doc/index.html in your browser.

 ### Publishing

 For core team: if you wish to publish a new version follow these steps: